net-zero-dri/net-zero-dri.github.io/get-involved.md

 If you know of any related activities/projects (papers, websites, blogs, presentations, etc), that could be used as evidence in the project, please fill in [this form.](https://forms.gle/D7noUAjUtqMtSbCRA)

+**Subscribe to our email list**

+Project updates, news and event details will be sent via an email list.
+Please email [support@ceda.ac.uk](mailto:support@ceda.ac.uk) if you would like to be added to the mailing list.

+**Attend events**

+The project team will host various workshops/webinars throughout the project.
+Workshops will also be hosted by members of the community.
+Details of these will be added to the [events webpage](https://net-zero-dri.ceda.ac.uk/events/) and sent to the mailing list.

+**Apply for funding - proof-of-concept studies and workshops**

+There is funding available in the project for the research community to undertake proof-of-concept studies or host workshops.
+A sandpit event will be run in early 2022 to allocate funds.
+Further details will be circulated in due course.